devgeniem/wp-project/README.md

 (This assumes it's a Geniem project.
 For other projects you need to also replace all the secrets as documented by Google)

 To enable a build pipeline, do following:
-1. Replace PROJECTNAME and THEMENAME in the yaml files (gdev does this)
+1. Replace PROJECTNAME and THEMENAME in the yaml files (gdev does this in the future).
+2. Replace mentions of `asiakas` in the yaml files, including `tests/acceptance.suite.yml` and the Kontena files (gdev does this in the future).
-2. Uncomment webpack/phpcs/integration test steps as needed -- Integration tests is still work in progress
+3. Uncomment webpack/phpcs/integration test steps as needed -- Integration tests is still work in progress
   -- Configure them in `tests/` if enabling
-3. Create build triggers to GCB
+4. Create build triggers to GCB
   -- Trigger from push to branch or tag in Github
   -- Build configuration type: cloudbuild.yaml.
   -- Set location as `gcloud/cloudbuild_stage.yaml` or `gcloud/cloudbuild_production.yaml`
+5. Run the build once to store image in gcr.io
+6. Install Kontena stack.

 Further description is located in `gcloud/README.md`